BramGruneir/survival/README.md

 rules of Cockroach for maximum survivability.
 It then finds  the maximum number of failures that the cluster can suffer without experiencing any unavailability.

-There are 4 levels, _Regions_, _Data Centers_, _Availability Zones_ and _Nodes_.
-But these are just
-placeholder names.
-They just represent the topology of the network and can fit whatever topology you have.
-If you want to ignore one level, just set it to 1.

 You can select whichever failure mode you're interested in.
-Note that each failure mode occurs at a different level.  _Region_ failures show how many regions can fail, plus an extra lower level of failures.
-But it cannot be combined with _Availability Zones_ failures. i.e.:
+Note that each failure mode occurs at a different level.
+Failures modes show how many of the current level can fail plus any extra lower level failures.  i.e.:

 If you have a 3 Region, 2 DC per Region, 3 AZ per DC and 3 Nodes per AZ setup with a replication factor of 9x, you can survive the following scenarios: